Anki Review

 Spaced Repetition Algorithm

-Anki utilizes a sophisticated spaced repetition algorithm to schedule flashcard reviews at optimal intervals.
-This method ensures that users review material just before they are likely to forget it, maximizing retention and minimizing study time.
+Anki use a sophisticated spaced repetition algorithm to schedule flashcard reviews at optimal intervals.
+This method ensures that users review material just before they're likely to forget it, maximizing retention and minimizing study time.
 This feature is particularly valuable for long-term memorization and efficient learning.

 Cross-Platform Synchronization